 Even with state regulations in place, abuse in nursing homes and other assisted living centers remains an all too common occurrence.
 In fact, more than half a million cases of nursing home abuse are reported to authorities each year in the U.S. Sadly, many more incidents of abuse go unreported.

 Neglect and abuse in nursing homes can be difficult to detect and even harder to prove.
 Embarrassment, fear of retaliation, and cognitive impairments such as dementia prevent many abuse victims from coming forward.
-Meanwhile, families of the elderly may mistake signs of abuse, which can range from bruises and bedsores to increased disorientation or anxiety, as normal symptoms of aging.
-Examining medical and employee records is a critical step in identifying abuse and holding nursing homes accountable.
+Families often mistake visible or behavioral changes as signs of aging rather than red flags.
+If you suspect wrongdoing, an experienced elder neglect attorney.

 If you suspect someone you love has suffered abuse in a nursing home or other assisted living facility, it’s important to have your loved one’s records evaluated by a legal professional to determine your legal options.
 A qualified nursing abuse attorney has the legal expertise and resources to evaluate medical records for abuse and neglect.
 If misconduct is found, your attorney will advocate on your behalf.